Advertisement

 “When you have more muscle, your body is able to convert food into energy at a faster rate,” Zawahri Krasuna states.

-That’s true regardless of your assigned sex.
+That’s true regardless of your sex.
 Your body composition is based on a number of factors.
-Your sex assigned at birth does make a difference when it comes to the hormones your body makes.
+Your sex does make a difference when it comes to the hormones your body makes.
 But so, too, does your lifestyle and your genetic predisposition to a certain body type.
 Not to mention any health conditions you live with that impact how your body breaks down food into fuel.

-Regardless of your assigned sex, muscle eats up more calories even when you’re at rest.
+Regardless of your sex, muscle eats up more calories even when you’re at rest.
 So, people with a higher muscle mass may need more calories and other nutrients than national recommendations suggest.

 Advertisement